haiku/buildtools/gcc/gcc/ada/doc/gnat_rm/implementation_defined_attributes.rst

 static expression.
-This means that such an expression can be used in contexts (e.g., preelaborable packages) which require a static expression and where the function call could not be used (since the function call is always non-static, even if its argument is static).
+This means that such an expression can be used in contexts (e.g., preelaborable packages) which require a static expression and where the function call could not be used (since the function call is always nonstatic, even if its argument is static).
 The argument must be in the range -(2**(m-1) ..
 2**m-1, where m is the memory size (typically 32 or 64).
 Negative values are intepreted in a